benzkji/gitea-multiuser/README.md

 - runs behind an nginx proxy (not included :)
 - no SSL, this is done on nginx/proxy level
 - very reduced systemd example, run it as systemctl --user
-- fabfile.org for deployment (totally optional), take care, badly adopted from my django projects. needs fabric<2
+- fabfile.org for deployment (totally optional), take care, badly adopted from my django projects.
+- fab needs fabric<2

 ### fair warnings